 Golden Eagle Trans-Mongolian tours are timed to coincide with what is considered to be the world’s second oldest Olympics, the Naadam festival.
 It is Mongolia’s biggest festival of the year, full of colour and celebration, with events that encompass those activities that defined Mongolian life 800 years ago; archery, wrestling and horse-riding.
 It is a truly unique festival that was added to UNESCO’s List of the Intangible Cultural Heritage in 2010, and offers an insight to Mongolia’s social, and cultural, history in a way no other experience can.

 Day 1 - Arrival in Moscow

-Once you have arrived in Moscow, you will be collected and taken to the palatial, five star Marriott Royal Aurora, or a hotel of equal quality.
-Located in the heart of Moscow, it is a short five minute walk to Red Square or the Bolshoi Theatre.
-The Royal Aurora offers butler service for each, and every, guest room, a service you will find nowhere else in Moscow.
+Once you have arrived in Moscow, you will be collected and taken to the five-star Four Season Hotel Moscow.
+Located in the heart of Moscow, it is a short five minute walk to Red Square, the Kremlin and the Bolshoi Theatre.

 A welcome reception dinner will be held, offering you the chance to get yourself acquainted with your travelling companions for the next 13 days.

 Day 2 – Excursions in Moscow

 While in Moscow, the tours primary destination will be the centre of Moscow itself, including the iconic Red Square, an evocative symbol of Russia’s political and military might throughout the 20th Century.
 You can marvel at the incredible architecture surrounding the square, including St Basils Cathedral, with its gorgeously ornate onion domes, and the famous, and historic, GUM department store.
 Not only will you visit Red Square, you will also have the opportunity to step inside the Kremlin, the seat of Russia’s government, while visiting the Armoury Chamber where you will see the treasures of the Tsars.